CIPA Requirements (FAQs)

 Q: What must be included in our policy to be in compliance with the law?

-A: The CIPA section of the law says that a school or library must have an Internet safety policy and that this policy must include the use of filters to protect against access to the visual depictions outlawed in the act.
+A: The CIPA section of the law says that a school or public library must have an Internet safety policy and that this policy must include the use of filters to protect against access to the visual depictions outlawed in the act.
 A school's Internet policy must also indicate how it plans to monitor the Internet activities of minors.

 Note: Neither the law nor the FCC rules require the actual online tracking of Internet use by minors or adults.